-- 1. Read General Rules. - 2.
-All leaf exhibits are to be mounted on 8 1/2" x 11" heavy stock paper and placed in loose-leaf binders.
-Name, club, age, and year in project should be on front cover or in a prominent location.
+- Read General Rules. - All leaf exhibits are to be mounted on 8 1/2" x 11" heavy stock paper and placed in loose-leaf binders.
+The name, club, age, and year in the project should be on the front cover or in a prominent location.
 (Magnetic or adhesive filler sheets for photographic prints are recommended.)
 Twigs and fruit collections may be exhibited in whatever manner you choose (maximum exhibit size 3' x 4').
-For ideas on mounting, see the Forestry Project booklet (4-H 279) - 3.
-Leaves should be identified with an appropriate label located near the leaf on the same page.
-These labels should include (1) the proper common name as listed in the 4-H Bulletin 334, "List of Native Kansas Forest Trees;" (2) location (city and/or county) where collected; and (3) date (day, month, year) collected.
-Exhibit one complete leaf where possible.
-Where leaf is too large, exhibit as much of terminal portions as possible.
-Sketch in reduced scale the entire leaf and illustrate where the exhibited portion comes from. - Divide specimens into the following two sections: native Kansas Trees, and nonnative Trees. - 5.
-Have samples grouped according to the year (such as "old-previous" and "new").
-New specimens are those specimens collected during the current 4-H year and cannot be a duplicate tree species of previously displayed specimens.
-When replacing previously displayed samples, the specimen label must be updated.
+For ideas on mounting, see the Forestry Project booklet (4-H 279) - Leaves should be identified with an appropriate label located near the leaf on the same page.
+These labels should include - o The proper common name as listed in the 4-H Bulletin 334, "List of Native Kansas Forest Trees" - o Scientific Name (optional in 2025 and required in 2026) - o Location (city and/or county) where collected - o Date (day, month, year) or (month, day, year) collected - Divide specimens into the following two sections: native Kansas Trees, and non-native Trees. - New specimens are those specimens collected during the current 4-H year and cannot be a duplicate tree species of previously displayed specimens. - Group specimens according to the years collected (ex. "old-previous years" and "new"). - Variations of varieties do not count as different species or specimens - When replacing previously displayed samples, due to degradation, improper mounting or incorrect identification, the specimen label must also be updated.
 Replacements do not count as new specimens.
-Replacements should be displayed in the "old previous" section of the display.
-If you retrieve information for your forestry exhibit you must include a reference citation to the source. - 6.
-Variations of varieties do not count as different species or specimens Forestry Collections
+Replacements should be displayed in the "old previous" section of the display. - If you retrieve information for your forestry exhibit, you must include a reference citation to the source. - Exhibit one complete leaf where possible.
+Where the leaf is too large, exhibit as much of terminal portions as possible.
+Sketch in reduced scale the entire leaf and illustrate where the exhibited portion comes from.
+Note: A "leaflet" is incorrect when displayed as the complete leaf for the tree. - All work must show originality.
+Leaf collections and displays should not closely resemble work done by others in the same club.